opensciencegrid/images/opensciencegrid/frontier-squid/README.md

 Three such variables are supported:
 * SQUID_IPRANGE - Limits the incoming connections to the provided whitelist.
 By default only standard private network addresses are whitelisted.
 * SQUID_CACHE_DISK - Sets the cache_dir option which determines the disk size squid uses.
 Must be an integer value, and its unit is MBs.
 Defaults to 10000.
-                     Note: The cache are is located at /var/cache/squid.
+                     Note: The cache disk area is located at /var/cache/squid.
 * SQUID_CACHE_MEM - Sets the cache_mem option which regulates the size squid reserves for caching small objects in memory.
 Defaults to "128 MB".

 For more details, see the [squid official page](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Configuration).